 Excerpts from 10% Happier - Dan Harris

 I read the book in April 2018.
-It tells benefits of meditations and such practices from a once skeptic perspective.
-There are interviews with Eckhart Tolle, Deepak Chopra and Dalai Lama, and Mark Epstein, whom the author likes most (as the most sensible.)
-Overall it's a nice and sincere introduction to Buddhist-living in a modern world with daily responsibilities and a highly competitive job.
+It tells the benefits of various meditation techniques and such practices from a once skeptical perspective.
+There are interviews with Eckhart Tolle, Deepak Chopra, Dalai Lama, and Mark Epstein, whom the author likes the most (as the most sensible.)
+It's a sincere overview to Buddhism-inspired living in the modern world with daily responsibilities and a highly competitive job.

 Once you get the hang of it, the practice can create just enough space in your head so that when you get angry or annoyed, you are less likely to take the bait and act on it.
 There’s even science to back this up—an explosion of new research, complete with colorful MRI scans, demonstrating that meditation can essentially rewire your brain.
 This science challenges the common assumption that our levels of happiness, resilience, and kindness are set from birth.
 Many of us labor under the delusion that we’re permanently stuck with all of the difficult parts of our personalities—that we are “hot-tempered,” or “shy,” or “sad”—and that these are fixed, immutable traits.
 We now know that many of the attributes we value most are, in fact, skills, which can be trained the same way you build your body in the gym.

 I discovered, this new neuroscience has led to the flowering of an elite subculture of executives, athletes, and marines who are using meditation to improve their focus, curb their addiction to technology, and stop being yanked around by their emotions.

 If I quiet the voice in my head, will I lose my edge?
 Some think they need depression to be creative or compulsive worry to be successful.

 The other running joke was that I had inherited all of my dad’s worrier genes, and my brother had been spared.
 As Matt once quipped, “Dan makes Woody Allen look like a Buddhist monk.”